cisagov/ScubaGear/baselines/exo.md

 organization is using an [M365 E3](https://www.microsoft.com/en-us/microsoft-365/compare-microsoft-365-enterprise-plans)
 or [G3](https://www.microsoft.com/en-us/microsoft-365/government)
-license level.
+license level at a minimum.
 Therefore, only licenses not included in E3/G3 are listed.

 ## Key Terminology